 While the Sub-Fund does not have making sustainable investments as its objective, the Sub-Fund seeks to promote environmental or social characteristics, or a combination of those, provided that the companies in which the investments are made follow good governance practices.
-At least 15% of the investments of the Sub-Fund will be aligned with the environmental and social characteristics promoted.
-A minimum proportion of 5% of total investments are classified as sustainable in the "Three-Step-Test", in accordance with the binding elements of the investment strategy.
+At least 15% of the investments of the Sub-Fund will be aligned with the remuneration of staff and tax compliance.